Wharetutu Te Aroha Stirling

 Wharetutu Te Aroha Stirling (28 January 1924 – 31 March 1993) was a notable New Zealand tribal leader and conservationist.
 Of Māori descent, she identified with the Ngāi Tahu iwi.
 She was a major participant in the Ngāi Tahu Treaty of Waitangi claim and settlement process.
 She was born in Lyttelton, North Canterbury, New Zealand in 1924.

-Stirling was the granddaughter of Hariata Pitini-Morera.
+Stirling was the granddaughter of Hāriata Pītini-Morēra.
 Her brother was tribal elder Bill Solomon.

 Stirling's written works were collected and published.